inasafe/inasafe-doc/docs/source/user-docs/index.rst

 |project_name| user documentation
 =================================

-This section of the documention describes how to use the |project_name| system.
+This section of the documentation describes how to use the |project_name|
+system.

 .. toctree::
    :maxdepth: 2